groupoid/henk.ex/README.md

 Functions
 ---------

-Function type signature are supposed to be compatible with dializer:
+Value-level function type signature are supposed to be compatible with dializer:

     fun((A,B,...)->C).